The INSPIRE Project by Healthy Minds Initiative

 The INSPIRE Project will investigate intervention strategies aimed at preserving intellectual resilience and engagement among underserved populations, with a specific focus on Alzheimer’s prevention and lifestyle interventions.

-[Information about supporting the study, what donations support, etc.]
+[Information about supporting the project, what donations support, etc.]

-Detailed insights on how we’re managing the INSPIRE Study, to maximize its efficiency, efficacy, and global impact.
+Detailed insights on how we’re managing the INSPIRE Project, to maximize its efficiency, efficacy, and global impact.

 Participant Recruitment